-Rubberband exercises are a great way for strengthening the finger extensors and is commonly used in treating tennis elbow injuries as the same muscles causing pain at the elbow, also control finger extension.
+Rubberband exercises are a great way for strengthening the finger extensors.
+They are good for treating tennis elbow injuries as the same muscles cause pain at the elbow, and control finger extension.

-- A rubber band is placed around the fingers and thumb.
+- Place a rubber band around the fingers and thumb

-- This can be done on all fingers at once, or between two individual fingers.
+- You can do this on all fingers at once, or between two individual fingers

 - Extensor Digitorum Communis